edinitu/ObjectDetection/README.md

   - <b>training</b>: script for training the model

+  - <b>testing</b>: script for testing the model on 1 image, or on the whole testing set

+  - <b>metrics</b> utility classes used for computing relevant metrics such as recall or average precision

   - <b>utils</b>: useful functions to help in other scripts

   - <b>tests</b>: unit tests